Hypergraph Animals: Introduction

 What all three structures --- lattice animals, network motifs, and hypergraph animals --- have in common is that they focus on local aspects of larger, and potentially more complex structures.
-There is hope, often with good reason, that understanding local characteristics allows us to understand aspects of the global system.
-But whether hypergraph animals are such useful local features will depend on their properties and their distributions in theoretical as well as empirical hypergraph networks.
-The analysis of hypergraphs in real-world applications will be considered separately in a companion paper.
+There is hope, often with good reason\cite{Alon:2007p9767,May:2010ft,dorogovtsev2022nature}, that understanding local characteristics allows us to understand aspects of the global system.
+But whether hypergraph animals are such useful local features will depend on their functional properties and their distributions in theoretical as well as empirical hypergraph networks.
+The analysis of hypergraphs in real-world applications will be considered in seperate publications.

-Hypergraphs \cite{carletti2020dynamical,dorogovtsev2022nature,battiston2020networks} extend the concept of graphs by allowing edges to contain more than two vertices: edges are sets (or multisets if a node can be part of a hyperedge multiple times) of vertices, $\mathcal{H}=\{h_1,\ldots,h_M\}$ with $h_i=(v_s,v_t,\ldots,v_u)$; we thus have\cite{berge1984hypergraphs,bretto2013hypergraph},
+Hypergraphs \cite{carletti2020dynamical,dorogovtsev2022nature,battiston2020networks,Arregui-Garcia:2024aa} extend the concept of graphs by allowing edges to contain more than two vertices: edges are sets (or multisets if a node can be part of a hyperedge multiple times) of vertices, $\mathcal{H}=\{h_1,\ldots,h_M\}$ with $h_i=(v_s,v_t,\ldots,v_u)$; we thus have\cite{berge1984hypergraphs,bretto2013hypergraph},